tos-kamiya/Keypressiv/README.md

 * Auto font resizing.
 Font sizes are relative to a screen(window).
 * Easy installation.
 No installation required in an actual sense.
 * Encourage to use markdown mixed with html.
 Use markdown for smiple formattings.
 Use html for complicated formattings.
+* Slides can be converted into a PDF files (in a somehow manual way).
+A sample: (presentation.pdf)[presentation.pdf].

 Read [presentation.md](presentation.md) for usage, or see this usage as [a sample presentation](http://tos-kamiya.github.io/Keypressiv/).